LeonSong1995/gsMap/docs/source/mouse_example.md

 ### 2. generate gene specificity scores

-**Objective**: Identify homogeneous spots for each spot based on their latent representations, and then generate gene specificity scores (GSS) for each spot by aggregating information from its homogeneous spots.
+**Objective**: Identify homogeneous spots for each spot based on their latent representations specified by `--latent_representation`, and then generate gene specificity scores (GSS) for each spot by aggregating information from its homogeneous spots.

 ```{note}
 If your ST data is not from a human species but you want to map human GWAS data to it, please provide a homologous transformation file to convert gene names.
 The first column should list gene names from the ST data species, and the second column from the GWAS data species.